-Cost \$ Balance at January 1, 2010 Acquisitions Impairment 189,299 (158,178) Balance at December 31, 2010 Disposal 31,121 (31,121) Balance at June 30, 2011
+Cost \$ Balance at January 1, 2010 Acquisitions Impairment 189,299 (158,178) Balance at December 31, 2010 Disposal 31,121 (31,121) Balance at September 30, 2011

 (a) During fiscal 2010 the Company was informed by the government of Romania that it had been awarded four exploration blocks, for a total area of approximately 1,000,000 acres, located in the Pannonian Basin, in western Romania.
+In May 2011 the Company signed agreements with government agencies in Romania which regulate the oil and gas industry.

 On May 20, 2011 the Company and Naftna Industrija Srbije j.s.c.
 Novi Sad ("NIS"), a private corporation, signed a memorandum of understanding ("MOU") to jointly explore the four exploration blocks in Romania.
 Under the terms of the MOU, NIS paid the Company \$250,000 and will pay a further \$275,000 upon final concession approvals by the government of Romania.
 NIS will also fully fund all environmental work, 2D and 3D seismic acquisition and processing, and the drilling of 12 wells to earn an 85% participation interest.
-The Company will retain a 15% carried interest to commercial production on all four blocks.
+The Company will retain a 15% carried interest to declaration of commerciality on all four blocks.